 In the News

-Our attorneys have appeared in a number of news media, including Telemundo, CNN.com, and the New York Law Journal.
+Our attorneys have appeared in a number of news media, including Telemundo, Univision, CNN.com, the Daily News, the New York Law Journal, La Opinion and El Diario.
 Please read about our achievements and our ongoing efforts below:

 September 28, 2012, Telemundo: 47 Te Ayuda: Bryan Johnson reached out to Telemundo to stop the deportation of Miguel Palma, the father of a severely disabled 4 year-old U.S. citizen.
 The case is currently pending.